Badgerati/Picassio/README.md

 * Writing messages
 * Testing if software is installed
 * Backing-up directories
+* Running commands via cmd/powershell
 * and more

-Next, we have the "Start-Extension($colour, $variables)" function.
+Next, we have the "Start-Extension($colour, $variables, $credentials)" function.
 This is the main point-of-call for your modules, and any JSON supplied by the user for your extension will be passed through.

 We only require that the user supply us with a "text" key in the palette.

 Within the function, all we do is retrieve the text via "$colour.text", and then echo the value using Write-Host.

 The Test-Extension function will be called during the initial validation of the passed JSON file.
-Here, we should be ensuring the the correct values are passed, and files/folders exist.
+Here, we should be ensuring the correct values are passed, and files/folders exist.
 In the one above, we simply throw an error if no text is supplied to be echoed.

 The palette for this will look like the following